Thermodynamics of charged accelerating AdS black holes and holographic heat engines: Benchmarking Black hole heat engines and efficiency

 Here, the Carnot efficiency is classically defined by $\eta_C=1-T_C/T_H$ with maximum temperature $T_H$ and minim temperature $T_C$ in the entire cycle process, and $\eta_D={2\pi}/(\pi+4)$ is proposed as the universal upper-bound for the efficiencies of benchmarking holographic heat engines on circular cycles in Ref.~\cite{Hennigar:2017-1}.
 As we can see, the efficiency of the benchmarking black hole heat engine $\eta$ increases with the increase of $R$, and the corresponding Carnot efficiency $\eta_C$ is always larger than the efficiency $\eta$.
-However, due to the presence of charge, $\eta$ can approximate to the upper-bound $\eta_{D}$ so long as $R$ draws near $11.795$ rather than $20$ in the uncharged case.
+Besides these, $\eta$ can approximate to the upper-bound $\eta_{D}$ so long as $R$ draws near $11.7955$.
 A comment is in order here.
-According to Eq.~(\ref{T-H}) and Eq.~(\ref{PV-2}), it is not difficult to derive that $Q_{max}$, the upper-bound of charge, will approximate to $100$ for $\mu_-=0.2$ and $R=11.795$.
-If $R$ goes beyond $11.795$, the $Q_{max}$ will become smaller than $100$ (see Fig.~(\ref{Qmax22})), then the circular cycle for $Q=100$ will cross the region of negative temperature, which makes no sense in physics.
-Therefore, in the setting of $Q=100$, $\mu_-=0.2$ and $(V_0,P_0)=(100,20)$, $R$ cannot go beyond $11.795$, and the efficiency will approximate to the upper-bound $2\pi/(\pi+4)$ in the limit of $R$ approaching $11.795$.
+According to Eq.~(\ref{T-H}) and Eq.~(\ref{PV-2}), it is not difficult to derive that $Q_{max}$, the upper-bound of charge, will approximate to $100$ for $\mu_-=0.20$ and $R=11.7955$.
+If $R$ goes beyond $11.7955$, the $Q_{max}$ will become smaller than $100$ (see figure~\ref{Qmax22}), then the circular cycle for $Q=100$ will cross the region of negative temperature, which makes no sense in physics.
+Therefore, in the setting of $Q=100$, $\mu_-=0.20$ and $(V_0,P_0)=(100,20)$, $R$ cannot go beyond $11.7955$, and the efficiency will approximate to the upper-bound $2\pi/(\pi+4)$ in the limit of $R$ approaching $11.7955$.

-In Fig.~(\ref{qandmu-effi-R}), the efficiencies are plotted as a function of the circle radius $R$ for fixed cosmic string tension and fixed charge respectively.
+In figure~\ref{qandmu-effi-R}, the efficiencies are plotted as a function of the circle radius $R$ for fixed cosmic string tension and fixed charge respectively.
 It is easy to find that the efficiency is still an increasing function of $R$.
 For a fixed $R$, the larger the $Q$ or the larger the $\mu_-$, the higher the efficiency.